zh4ui/devtools/VSCode.md

 In Settings, change `prettier.semi` to false

+**CPU runs high after renaming sysmbol in a Python file**

+delete all the caches and restart VSCode

+code --status

 ## Extension

 * One Dark Pro is a really pleasant dark theme for VSCode.